 - The Bulletproof diet has worked! (for me, at least).
-But it’s less of a “diet”, and more of a lifestyle.
+But think of it less as a “diet”, and more of a lifestyle.

-- To follow the diet long-term, some individual refinements need to be made (such as cutting back intermittent fasting, increasing carbs or adding a “refuel” day, or avoiding certain foods until pre-existing gut/autoimmune issues have been addressed).
+- To follow the diet long-term, I made some individual refinements such as cutting back intermittent fasting, increasing carb intake or adding a “refuel” day, or avoiding certain foods until pre-existing gut/autoimmune issues have been addressed.

 - Out of range markers such as high LDL cholesterol were not due to the diet – rather, the diet “exposed” other pre-existing issues such as under active thyroid and adrenals, gut issues, and chronic infections.

 It’s been a little over a year and a half since I decided to try out the “Bulletproof Diet“.
 In earlier posts (which I highly recommend skimming in order to get some background/context), I provided an overview of the Bulletproof Diet as well as recaps before and after my first 30 days:

 - Bulletproof Diet and Intermittent Fasting – My First 30 Days (prior to starting)

 - Bulletproof Diet and Intermittent Fasting – My 30-day Results

 Taking many queues from the popular Paleo/caveman diet, the Bulletproof Diet could be called an “upgraded”/Paleo 2.0 diet.
 The premise is simple – eat a high (healthy!)-fat, low carb diet, getting 50-70% of calories from healthy fats, 20% from protein, and the rest from vegetables (with some fruits and starches).
 A major difference between Bulletproof and Paleo is the attempt to minimize toxins from the diet which are thought to play a major factor in everything from inflammation to “brain fog”.